 On the 21st of April 2019, several locations across Sri Lanka were bombed by extremists targeting Christians celebrating Easter and tourists staying in luxury hotels.
 The terrorists murdered approximately 300 people and devastated countless lives.
 (The Guardian).
-Two days after the attacks my husband and I flew to Sri Lanka, to celebrate our honeymoon and to travel a country we had always been drawn to.
+Two days after the attacks I flew to Sri Lanka to spend a month travelling a country my partner and I had always been drawn to.

-We left on the 23rd of April, with a natural sense of trepidation but also with a mind-set that if we changed our plans and gave up then terrorism would win.
-There are atrocities all over the World and we were deeply moved by what we saw before we left but we will not live in fear.
-A few days after we arrived we saw that the UK Government had advised against all non-essential travel and we found this step far too severe.
-When we arrived, the airport was quiet and heavily protected and we saw more armed forces than ever before.
-It felt sad and very unlike the zesty Asia we knew.
+We left on the 23rd of April, with a natural sense of trepidation but also with a mind-set that if we changed our plans and gave up, then terrorism would win.
+There are atrocities all over the World and I was deeply moved by what I saw before we left but I will not live in fear.
+A few days after we arrived I saw that the UK Government had advised against all non-essential travel and to be honest I found this step far too severe.
+When we arrived, the airport was quiet and heavily protected by the armed forces.
+It felt sad and very unlike the zesty Asia I knew.
 We were soon informed that social media had been banned to stop the spread of false news reports and violence and all taxis and private hire drivers had been stopped from entering the Airport as a safety precaution.
 (BBC News).

-I was impressed and it made sense, it was firm but fair and Sri Lanka had clearly acted quickly and effectively.
-Soon, beyond the airport, assisted by some troops we found a sea drivers with smiles and signs, we found our car, waved goodbye to the army and started our travels.
+It was daunting but I was impressed and it made sense, it was firm but fair and Sri Lanka had clearly acted quickly and effectively.
+I felt safe.
+Soon, beyond the airport, assisted by some troops we found a sea of drivers with smiles and signs, waved goodbye to the army and entered a new culture.

 Over the course of a month we travelled parts of the West, South, East and Central Province, took many Tuk Tuk journeys and the World famous train journey between Ella and Kandy.
-Not at any point did we feel threatened or unsafe and the journeys were stunning.
-The landscapes reached up to the clouds, the coasts went on forever and we saw countless bridges, ridges and ravines, people working on tea plantations, elephants and lizards.
-Like in anything, you can focus on the bad and that will be all you see but look beyond the minorities of doom and you will find so much splendour.
+Not at any point did I feel threatened or unsafe and the journeys were stunning.
+The landscapes reached up to the clouds, the coasts went on forever and I saw countless bridges, ridges and ravines, people working on tea plantations, elephants and lizards.
+Like in anything, you can focus on the bad if you want but that will be all you see.
+If you look beyond the minorities of doom, with hope, you will find so much splendour.

-We visited coasts, countryside, towns, cities and villages.
-We ate delicious home produced food, jostled in markets, supported local tradespeople, learnt to cook, went on Safari, surfed and explored hand built Temples.
-We saw no trouble but knew if we did we would be fine.
-We met some amazing people with whom we have shared special moments that we will treasure forever.
-Like any travelling experience, you move through communities and cultures, but Sri Lanka is different, it is a very special place.
+I was privileged to visit coasts, countryside, towns, cities and villages.
+I ate delicious home produced food, jostled in markets, supported local tradespeople, learnt to cook, went on Safari, surfed and explored hand built Temples.
+I saw no trouble but knew if I did I would be fine and in truth, if I wasn't then that is life.
+I met some amazing people with whom I have shared special moments that I will treasure forever.
+Like any travelling experience, you move through communities with respect for new cultures, but Sri Lanka is different, it is a very special place.

-In Arugam Bay, on the East Coast we were particularly at home and stayed at an amazing place just steps from the beach.
-It was the perfect location for surfing and swimming and we made good friends with our hosts, who we spent much time with.
-We come from a tourist town ourselves and have both worked in hospitality in the past, and we absolutely know the importance of seasons and the expectations and joy these should bring.
-Sadly, the accommodation providers we met had seen large drops in bookings and many cancellations, Tuk Tuk drivers waited for fares that weren’t coming and restaurants displaying the freshest food were empty.
+In Arugam Bay, on the East Coast, I felt particularly at home and stayed in a hostel just steps from the beach.
+(Beach Wave) It was the perfect location for surfing and swimming and I made good friends with our hosts, who we spent much time with.
+I come from a tourist town and have worked in hospitality in the past so can appreciate the importance of seasons and the expectations and joy these should bring.
+Sadly, the accommodation providers I met had seen huge drops in bookings and many cancellations, Tuk Tuk drivers waited for fares that weren’t coming and restaurants displaying the freshest foods were empty.

 I hope for a peaceful and a sustainable future for Sri Lanka.
 ‘The Pearl of the Indian Ocean’ is an amazingly diverse place where a sense of freedom, kindness and beauty awaits you.